ichristi231/radiative_transfer-plasmoids/README.md

 # Introduction
 An over-arching description of the code is as follows:

 i) Set up the initial conditions required to compute the emission from the evolving particle distribution.
-For this scenario, it includes: `magnetic field of plasma far upstream from the reconnection layer` (see Fig. 5 in [6]), `half-length of the reconnection layer` (see []), `slope of the injected particle distribution` (see eqn.
-5 and table in [3]), `maximum Lorentz factor of the injected particle distribution` (see Appendix in [3]).
+For this scenario, it includes: `magnetic field of plasma far upstream from the reconnection layer` (see Fig. 5 in [6]), `half-length of the reconnection layer` (see Sec 2 and table 1 [3]), `slope of the injected particle distribution` (see eqn.
+5 and table 1 in [3]), `maximum Lorentz factor of the injected particle distribution` (see Appendix A in [3]).

 ii) Compute all source and loss rate terms for the evolving particle and photon distributions.